 Patient & Community Advisory Committee

-The UBC Health Patient/Community Advisory Committee (PAC) replaces the previous Patient Advisory Group and is a standing committee of UBC Health as illustrated in the organizational chart below.
+The UBC Health Patient/Community Advisory Committee (PAC) replaces the previous Patient Advisory Group and is a standing committee of UBC Health.
 Its mandate is to act as a resource to:

 - Advise the UBC Health Council